kathleenisrad/glomeruli-detection-and-segmentation/README.md

 # Dataset:
 The original images were too large to push onto github.
 They can be downloaded from here:
 https://www.kaggle.com/c/hubmap-kidney-segmentation/data

-I have however, included the sliced, resized test images in grayscale.

 # File Structure